mne-tools/mne-python/doc/overview/faq.rst

 When you encounter an error message or unexpected results, it can be hard to tell whether it happened because of a bug in MNE-Python, a mistake in user code, a corrupted data file, or irregularities in the data itself.
-Your first step when asking for help should be the `MNE mailing list`_ or the `MNE Gitter channel`_, not GitHub.
-This bears repeating: *the GitHub issue tracker is not for usage help* — it is for software bugs, feature requests, and improvements to documentation.
-If you open an issue that contains only a usage question, we will close the issue and direct you to the mailing list or Gitter channel.
+Your first step when asking for help should be `GitHub Discussions`_, the `MNE mailing list`_ or the `MNE Gitter channel`_, not GitHub issues.
+This bears
+repeating: *the GitHub issue tracker is not for usage help* — it is for software bugs, feature requests, and improvements to documentation.
+If you open an issue that contains only a usage question, we will close the issue and direct you to GitHub Discussions, the mailing list or Gitter.
 If you're pretty sure the problem you've encountered is a software bug (not bad data or user error):

 - Make sure you're using `the most current version`_.
 You can check it locally at a shell prompt with: